nolrm/vibe-kit/commands/analyze.md

 I'll analyze your project and provide customized recommendations.
 The analysis will be intelligent and respect your existing patterns while suggesting improvements based on best practices.

 **Let me know when you're ready to begin the analysis!** 🚀

+---

+## ⚠️ After Analysis - Important!

+After completing the analysis, the AI will update your standards files. **You should:**

+1. **Review** `.vibe-kit/standards/` - Check all updated files
+2. **Edit** Add project-specific details, remove what doesn't fit
+3. **Fine-tune** The AI gives you a good start, but YOU know your project best
+4. **Keep updated** As your project evolves, update these files

+### Files to Review

+- `glossary.md` - Verify shortcuts match your team's usage
+- `code-style.md` - Adjust rules to match your conventions
+- `testing.md` - Update patterns based on your testing approach
+- `architecture.md` - Refine based on your architecture decisions
+- `ai-guidelines.md` - Add project-specific AI behavior rules

+### Keep It Living

+These aren't set-and-forget files.
+Update them as:
+- Your patterns evolve
+- You add new components/patterns
+- Your team adopts new conventions
+- Requirements change

+**Treat them as living documentation that grows with your project.**